apache/nifi-minifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 You can now install the MiNiFi service by running the `install-service.bat` script.
 To remove the service run the `delete-service.bat` file.

 The `minifi.exe` in MiNiFi `bin` directory is used to run MiNiFi Windows service.
-The bundled one is for 32 bit architecture and requires 32 bit JRE.
-If you prefer using 64 bit JRE, you need to replace the `minifi.exe` file with the one for 64 bit to make MiNiFi service runs successfully.
-To do so, go to [Commons Daemon project download page](https://commons.apache.org/proper/commons-daemon/download_daemon.cgi), download the binary (e.g. commons-daemon-1.1.0-bin.zip), extract it and replace `bin/minifi.exe` by copying `commons-daemon-x.x.x-bin/amd64/prunsrv.exe` into MiNiFi `bin` directory as `minifi.exe` to overwrite the 32 bit exe.
+The bundled one is for 64 bit architecture and requires 64 bit JRE.
+If you have to use 32 bit JRE for some reason, you need to replace the `minifi.exe` file with the one for 32 bit to make MiNiFi service runs successfully.
+To do so, go to [Commons Daemon project download page](https://commons.apache.org/proper/commons-daemon/download_daemon.cgi), download the binary (e.g. commons-daemon-1.1.0-bin.zip), extract it and replace `bin/minifi.exe` by copying `commons-daemon-x.x.x-bin/prunsrv.exe` into MiNiFi `bin` directory as `minifi.exe` to overwrite the 64 bit exe with the 32 bit one.

 # Example Config File